15 hours free early education

 Who is eligible

-The eligibility criteria for 30 hours free childcare is outlined in the Department for Education's document ‘Will I be eligible for 30 hours free childcare?’
+The eligibility criteria for 30 hours free childcare is outlined on the GOV.UK Paying for childcare website.

-If you have questions about your eligibility, please contact our Customer Centre Interaction Centre on: 0300 123 4097.
+If you have questions about your eligibility, please contact the HMRC Childcare Service Customer Centre Interaction Centre on: 0300 123 4097.

 How to apply